To take the AOBA Clinical Exam for primary certification in Anesthesiology the candidate must have:

 - Submit a list of anesthetic procedures personally administered* by you for a three months period prior to submission of your application.
 Candidates are required to continue maintaining case logs for all anesthetic procedures performed until the scheduled Clinical Exam.
 On the day of the exam, the AOBA examiner(s) will select up to 15 cases from the case logs.

 - *The current interpretation of the term “personally administered” is defined as those cases which you have administered on your own or you have personally supervised a physician-trainee.
 If your list does contain cases of personally supervised physician-trainees, these cases should be indicated with an asterisk preceding the list number in the left margin.
+Supervised cases of CRNAs or SRNAs are not accepted.

 An exam fee of $2000 must accompany your completed application.
 No application will be considered complete until all fees have been paid.